Civil Rights Attorneys in Portland

 What is a civil rights violation?

-A civil rights violation occurs when an individual’s legally protected rights are infringed upon by government officials, employers, or other entities.
-Common examples include excessive force by police, discrimination based on race or sex, and violations of free speech or due process rights.
+A: A civil rights violation occurs when an individual’s legally protected rights are infringed upon by government officials, employers, or other entities.
+Common examples include excessive force by police and violations of free speech or due process rights.

 How long do I have to file a civil rights lawsuit in Oregon?